figtools/figgy.docs/getting-started/figgy-footprint.md

 _exactly_ what to expect when deploying Figgy into your environment.

 Below is a diagram of the entire Figgy Ecosystem.
-You will see OKTA, Google, and AWS as Identity Providers in this diagram; however, depending on your configuration two of those will not exist for your deployment.
+You will see OKTA, Google, and AWS as Identity Providers in this diagram; however, depending on your configuration, two of those will not exist for your deployment.

 <br/>![Figgy Ecosystem]({{ '/docs/assets/images/deployment/figgy-ecosystem.png' | relative-url }})<br/>